- LAST REVIEWED: 02 August 2017

 Sandin, Per.
 1999.
 Dimensions of the precautionary principle.
 Human and Ecological Risk Assessment 5.5: 889–907.

 Compilation and analysis of definitions given by seventeen different agencies.
-Notes how definitions vary in precision and strength, but include as components threat, uncertainty, action, and mandate.
+Notes how definitions vary in precision and strength but includes as components threat, uncertainty, action, and mandate.

 Steglich-Petersen, Asbjørn.
 2015.
 The epistemology of the precautionary principle: Two puzzles resolved.
 Erkenntnis 80.5: 1013–1021.